JuliaAtoms/AtomicLevels.jl/docs/src/csfs.md

    Due to the fermionic nature of the electrons, even determining the valid ``J`` values for the subshells is non-trivial.
 Also, if you go to high enough angular momenta of the orbital and high enough particle number, the angular momentum eigenvalues are no longer sufficient to uniquely identify the subshell terms.
 So the [`CSF`](@ref) type stores them as instances of [`IntermediateTerm`](@ref), instead of simple numbers (see [Term symbols](@ref) for more information).

 3. Once the electrons on individual subshells are coupled, we can couple the subshells themselves together.
-As the orbitals in a subshell are distinct from the ones in other subshells, this can easily be done with just Clebch-Gordan coefficients.
+As the orbitals in a subshell are distinct from the ones in other subshells, this can easily be done with just Clebsch–Gordan coefficients.

    In AtomicLevels, we assume that the coupling is done by starting from the leftmost orbital pair, coupling those subshells together.
 Then the coupled two subshells are taken and coupled to the next subshells, and so on.
 In the end, we get a _coupling tree_ that looks something like this: